msftnutta/AppSec-CoHack-2025/SQLi/sqli-3.md

 ---

 *"The best defense is a good offense... but an even better defense is actually understanding what you're defending against!"*

+---

+*"The best defense is a good offense... but an even better defense is actually understanding what you're defending against!"*

+---

+## 🔄 Ready for the Next Challenge?

+Congratulations on completing the SQL Injection module!
+You've now experienced both sides of the security equation - exploitation and defense.

+**Ready to tackle another critical vulnerability?**

+👉 **[Continue to XSS Attack Challenge](../XSS/xss-1.md)** - Dive into Cross-Site Scripting vulnerabilities and learn how to exploit and defend against client-side attacks.

+The skills you've developed in systematic vulnerability discovery and defense strategy will serve you well in the XSS module!